-Driving the Icefields Parkway is one of the most scenic drives you’ll ever take.
-While only 144 miles (232km) you could drive it in just over 2 hours, there are literally hundreds of stops along the way.
-This drive deserves at least a day of your road trip to Alaska, two days would allow you to walk on the Columbia Icefield and really see it properly.
+There are literally hundreds of stops along the way.
+This drive deserves at least a day of your road trip to Alaska.
+Two days would allow you to walk on the Columbia Icefield and really see this amazing place properly.

 Jasper National Park – Alberta, Canada

-Do I need a full-size spare to drive to Alaska?
+Do I need a full-size spare when Driving to Alaska?

-To answer the question better, we spent a few hundred dollars and the better part of two days adding a spare tire to a vehicle that was not made to carry one and in hindsight, it was not worth it.
+To answer the question better, we spent a few hundred dollars and two days adding a spare tire to a vehicle that was not made to carry one.
+In hindsight, it was not worth it.
 However, if you can easily add a full-size spare tire to your vehicle, do it.
-Call a junkyard and get a rim and a used tire and you’ll be ready if something does happen.
+Call a junkyard and get a rim and a used tire, and you’ll be ready if something does happen.

 Do I need extra jerry cans of gas to drive to Alaska?

-Random things you should know before driving the Alcan or Alaskan Highway:
+Random things you should know before driving the Alcan or Alaska Highway:

-- In British Columbia, if you are caught going more than 40 kph over the speed limit they will impound your car for 7 days.
-We found this out when stopped going around 30 over, the trooper was nice enough to let us off with a warning because he was on his way to a missing person, lucky for us, not so much them.
+- In British Columbia, if you are caught going more than 40 kph over the speed limit, they will impound your car for seven days.
+Watch your speed when driving!
+We found this out when we got stopped going around 30 kph over.
+The trooper let us off with a warning because he was on his way to a missing person.
+Lucky for us, not so much them.
 However, he made it seem like his hands would be tied if caught over 40 kph.
-More info on B.C.
-Traffic Laws here.

-- Canada restricts certain types of weapons from being brought into the country which includes pepper spray.
+- Canada restricts certain types of weapons from being brought into the country, including pepper spray.
 This makes carrying bear spray into Canada a little bit of a gray area.
-According to most sources, it is now legal if it’s bigger than 9oz and the label states USDA repellent registration.
+According to most sources, it is now legal if it’s bigger than 9oz, and the label states USDA repellent registration.
 Also on the restricted list are handguns and military-like assault weapons.
-If declared you can bring in rifles and shotguns for hunting.
+If declared, you can bring in rifles and shotguns for hunting.
 You must register at the border and pay a fee.
 See a more comprehensive list and regulations on the RCMP official website.

 Are you planning to drive to Alaska?
 Or have you already done the drive?
 Share your questions and tips in the comments!